andreterceiro/dio-kotlin--introduction-and-objectives/README.md

 ```

 See the declaration of the class.
 In the sabe line we specify that the constructor will receive 2 parameters and this parameters will be setted to properties.

+Remember these important points:
+- A property can be a **val** (immutable) and have no initial value.
+Then this value can be setted **1 time** in the constructor and never be changed.
+If it was a **var**, it can be changed in future;
+- To Kotin infer the type of the variable (or porperty) name you must specify a initial value (at least an empyt string - "").
+Or you can specify the type like I did.